 There are three primary reasons why a business would look into purchasing cyber insurance:

-This is a still-evolving field, especially with new cyber threats and risks getting introduced all the time.
-Coverage varies by insurer, with different carriers offering different premiums that cover various risks.
+Cyber insurance is a still-evolving field, especially with new cyber threats and risks getting introduced all the time.
+Meanwhile, coverage varies by insurer, with different carriers offering different premiums that cover various risks.

 As an example, the techrug “Cyberbreach Policy” for managed service providers covers the following: